ivogeorg/ce-learning-progression-003-screensavers-part2/learning-progression-with-la-schema.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`Write a function `randomPrime` that generates random primes in the range [1, 1000]. _How many primes are there in this range?_ Write a small program to demonstrate the operation.
+1. `[<lernact-prac>]`Write a function `randomPrime` that generates random primes in the range [1, 1000]. _How many primes are there in this range?_ Write a small program to demonstrate the operation. _Hint: In a previous Step, you wrote a program to leave only the prime numbers in an array originally filled with the numbers [1, 100].
+Extend this program to work for an array filled with the numbers [1, 1000]._

-   _So, a program that generates random numbers, and then determines whether or not they are prime?
-The algorithm that came to my mind generates a random number, then looks for any factors in a for loop, and uses recursion to call the function again if it finds a non-prime factor.
-Is that the kind of thing you intended?_

 2. `[<lernact-prac>]`Add depth (aka distance) to your rain simulation, with more distant raindrops appearing dimmer and moving more slowly.
 3. `[<lernact-prac>]`Implement the `bouncing_marbles()` screensaver function and add it to your screensavers program matched to the `Shake` gesture.
-Requirements:

-   _It looks like you meant to add more here._

 4. `[<lernact-prac>]`**[Optional challenge, max 3 extra step points]** Modify your `rain()` function to show the raindrops falling at 45° to the right.
 5. `[<lernact-prac>]`**[Optional challenge, max 3 extra step points]** Modify your `bouncing_marbles()` to be able to show balls of different trajectories, simulating different elasticity coefficients of the marble material (think steel vs glass vs rubber resin).

 #### 3. Present